huttadam/API-Webserver-Travel-Plan/README.md

 ### R8 Describe your projects models in terms of the relationships they have with each other

+Below are the model classes representing the entities from the database and like all models in the project is written using SQLAlchemy and in a Python.
+By this it means that the columns represent the attributes in the database and vice versa.
+Genrally to define an entity relationship or just create in an attribute in the model, SQLAlchemy is used (db).

+The db.Column object allows as to create the feilds in the entity and relevant relation information i.e  assing the attribute as a Primary key or as a foreign key.
+In the case of the forein key, its necessary to assign the original table and the column the key is from.

+To establish the relationship the object db.relationship is assigned to a variable with the name of the relating entity, if the relationship is one to many , a plural is used to represent the many and singular for the one.
+We also add arguments like back-populate which allows acess to related columns from the related models.
+Two variables are created , one on each entity which shows the connection between the two and cascade represents the flow of the relationship if information is deleted it will also need to be deleted from the related model.

 #### User Model

 ```py